Flowminder/FlowKit/docs/source/install.md

 ```

 (This generates a certificate valid for the `flow.api` domain as well, which you can use by adding a corresponding entry to your `/etc/hosts` file.)

+### AutoFlow Production Deployment

+For a production deployment, you would typically want to deploy AutoFlow with a separate database, instead of the default SQLite database created within the AutoFlow container.
+It is also advisable to set `AUTOFLOW_DB_PASSWORD` and `FLOWAPI_TOKEN` as docker secrets.
+An example Docker stack file for deploying AutoFlow in this way is provided at https://raw.githubusercontent.com/Flowminder/FlowKit/master/autoflow/docker-stack.yml.

 ### Demonstrating successful deployment